 Graduation.
 The student is eligible for graduation when all course work is successfully completed, the Graduate College scholarship requirements have been met, any required comprehensive examinations have been passed, and the thesis or equivalent, if applicable, has been approved by the supervisory committee and accepted by the head of the academic unit and the dean of the Graduate College.
-See "Application for Graduation," page 90.
+The thesis must be submitted to the ASU bookstore for binding.
+See "Application for Graduation," page 91.

 Maximum Time Limit.
 Unless stated otherwise for a specific degree program, all work offered toward a master's degree must be completed within six consecutive years.
 The six years begin with the first course included on a student's approved program of study.
 For example, if the first course listed was taken fall semester 1999, the student must complete all requirements by August 2005.
 The six-year maximum time limit applies to nondegree transferred semester hours appearing on a program of study.
-(See "Credit Completed Before Admission," page 93.)
+(See "Credit Completed Before Admission," page 94.)

 Withdrawal Policy.
-See "Withdrawal Policies and Procedures," page 86.
+See "Withdrawal Policies and Procedures," page 87.